 Eric Jacobson, Ph.D., M.P.H., is a research scientist who investigates alternative medicine at Harvard Medical School.
 He recently completed an NIH funded pilot clinical trial of Structural Integration as an adjunct to outpatient rehabilitation for chronic low back pain.
 Prior to this he worked on studies of the placebo effect and diagnostic reasoning acupuncture.
 His dissertation research investigated the experiences and traditional treatments of psychiatric illnesses among Tibetan refugees in northern India.
 Jacobson was trained by Ida Rolf in 1974 and has had a private practice of Structural Integration since then.

-Vaclav Kremen is a Certified Rolfer currently appointed as an assistant professor and senior engineer in the Neurology Department of the Mayo Clinic in Rochester, MN.
-He possesses peer-reviewed research experience and is also faculty at the Czech Technical University in Prague.
+Vaclav Kremen is a Certified Rolfer currently appointed as an assistant professor and principal engineer in the Neurology Department of the Mayo Clinic in Rochester, MN.
+He possesses peer-reviewed research experience and is also faculty at the Czech Technical University in Prague as an associate professor of Biomedical Engineering.
 He studied Rolfing in ERA and had been run his private Rolfing practice in Prague, Czech Republic.
 Currently, he resides in the United States.

 Dr. Kremen's Bibliography